crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/database.md

 # Databases

 By default, the crowdsec Local API use `SQLite` as backend storage.
-But in case you except a lot of traffic on your local API, you should use `MySQL` or `PostgreSQL`.
+But in case you expect a lot of traffic on your local API, you should use `MySQL` or `PostgreSQL`.

 For `SQLite`, there is nothing to do on your side in order to make it work with crowdsec.
 But for `MySQL` and `PostgreSQL` , you have to create the database and the user.

 ## MySQL

-Connect to your `MySQL` server and run the following command:
+Connect to your `MySQL` server and run the following commands:

 ```
 mysql> CREATE DATABASE crowdsec;